wpmjones/apibot/Rules/code_of_conduct.md

 encouraged, but we must be ethical about where ideas come from
 -  Gracefully accepting constructive criticism
 - Questions should only be asked in the appropriate channels based on context
-- Questions will not be asnwered in DMs.
+- Questions will not be answered in DMs.
 DM conversations only benefit one person.
 - Patiently asking for help without pinging users.
 When members have time, they will help at their leisure